-From the moment we had stepped in the Toronto airport for our trip to Jordan, things had gone less than smoothly.
-It had taken nearly an hour to get our tickets at the American Airlines desk as, even though we had booked our own seats, they ignored that request and placed us in an emergency row, which is not allowed if you have a lap infant.
+From the moment we had stepped into the Toronto airport for our trip to Jordan, things had gone less than smoothly.
+It had taken nearly an hour to get our tickets at the American Airlines desk, as, even though we had booked our own seats, they ignored that request and placed us in an emergency row, which is not allowed if you have a lap infant.

-After stopping in Chicago we went through security and proceeded to the Royal Jordanian counter to check-in for our flight to Amman.
-The Royal Jordanian attendant informed us that our luggage could not be located, but he would make it his personal mission to locate it time for our flight.
+After stopping in Chicago, we went through security and proceeded to the Royal Jordanian counter to check in for our flight to Amman.
+The Royal Jordanian attendant informed us that our luggage could not be located, but he would make it his personal mission to locate it in time for our flight.

-The airport was only 25 miles from our hotel in downtown Amman, so before we knew it we had arrived at the Toledo Hotel.
-After enjoying a delicious buffet dinner we settled in for the night.
-Tomorrow we would be heading to Northwest Jordan for our first day of sightseeing.
+The airport was only 25 miles from our hotel in downtown Amman, so before we knew it, we had arrived at the Toledo Hotel.
+After enjoying a delicious buffet dinner, we settled in for the night.
+Tomorrow, we will be heading to Northwest Jordan for our first day of sightseeing.

 Umm Qais

-The children ran ahead picking up pieces of black basalt and checking out the shops that once lined the street.
-Next, we explored a partially restored amphitheatre.
+The children ran ahead, picking up pieces of black basalt and checking out the shops that once lined the street.
+Next, we explored a partially restored amphitheater.
 The West Theatre is one of three theatres in the city and the most intact.
 C tested out the acoustics by performing a moving rendition of “Twinkle Twinkle”.

 Until the 70s, locals were living in the abandoned structures on the site.
-Modern day additions included thatched roofs and wall paintings.
-However, in 1974 locals were asked to leave the site and were relocated by the government in housing complexes in the nearby town.
+Modern-day additions included thatched roofs and wall paintings.
+However, in 1974, locals were asked to leave the site and were relocated by the government to housing complexes in the nearby town.

 Ajloun Castle

 Our next stop was the picturesque Ajloun castle (Qala’at Ar-Rabadand) in the town of the same name.
-The smallest of the crusader castles in Jordan, it was built between 1184-1188.
+The smallest of the crusader castles in Jordan, it was built between 1184 and 1188.
 From the top of the castle, one has sweeping views of the Jordan Valley and three Wadis.

 Jerash